googleapis/repo-automation-bots/packages/blunderbuss/README.md

 ### Assigning to a team

 You can configure teams for issues or PRs by using the format `<organization>/<team-name>` (no leading `@`).
-Blunderbuss with expand the entire team roster into the pool of possible assignees.
+Blunderbuss will expand the entire team roster into the pool of possible assignees.

 ## Setup